openmobilityfoundation/mobility-data-specification/provider/README.md

 To represent a route, MDS `provider` APIs must create a GeoJSON [`FeatureCollection`](https://tools.ietf.org/html/rfc7946#section-3.3), which includes every [observed point][geo] in the route.

 Routes must include at least 2 points: the start point and end point.
 Additionally, routes must include all possible GPS samples collected by a provider.
+However, providers can truncate the the latitude and longitude to the level of precision representing the maximum accuracy of the specific measurement.
+(For example, a-GPS is accurate to 5 decimal places, differential GPS is generally accurate to 6 decimal places.
+Providers should truncate those readings to the appropriate number for their systems.)

 ```js
 "route": {